webrecorder/markdown-to-respec/README.md

 1. Include as frontmatter in your Markdown file: see [embedded] for an example.
 2. Include as a JSON file along side your Markdown file: see [external] for an example.

+If you would like to use an alternate ReSpec Javascript URL you can use the `respec_js` config option either in frontmatter or the external JSON configuration.

 [ReSpec]: https://respec.org/docs/
 [Github Action]: https://docs.github.com/en/actions